Pasek108/UR-LoldleSolver/README.md

 The key elements of the ontological knowledge base are classes, their instances (individuals), and the relationships between these elements.
 The database has a flat structure, consisting of 7 classes, 6 relations, and 2 attributes.

 #### Class Descriptions
-- Class "gender"
-Describes the gender of characters.
+- **Class "gender"** - Describes the gender of characters.
 Currently, there are 3 genders in the game.

 ![gender class](/_for_readme/gender_class.png)

-- Class "position"
-Describes the positions a character is currently played in.
+- **Class "position"** - Describes the positions a character is currently played in.
 There are 5 positions in the game, and characters are often played in multiple positions.

 ![gender class](/_for_readme/position_class.png)

-- Class "resource"
-Describes the resource used by the character in the game.
+- **Class "resource"** - Describes the resource used by the character in the game.
 Currently, characters use one of 13 types of resources.

 ![gender class](/_for_readme/resource_class.png)

-- Class "species"
-Describes the species/race of a character.
+- **Class "species"** - Describes the species/race of a character.
 Characters may belong to one or more of 29 species.

 ![gender class](/_for_readme/species_class.png)

-- Class "range-type"
-Describes the attack range of a character.
+- **Class "range-type"** - Describes the attack range of a character.

 ![gender class](/_for_readme/range-type_class.png)

-- Class "region"
-Describes the locations associated with the characters.
+- **Class "region"** - Describes the locations associated with the characters.
 There are 16 main regions in the game’s lore.

 ![gender class](/_for_readme/region_class.png)

-- Class "champion"
-Describes the existing champions.
+- **Class "champion"** - Describes the existing champions.
 There are 167 champions available for players.

 ![gender class](/_for_readme/champion_class.png)

 #### Attribute Descriptions
-- Attribute "released-in"
-Describes the year of a champion's release.
+- **Attribute "released-in"** - Describes the year of a champion's release.

-- Attribute "have-importance"
-Describes the amount of information about a character.
+- **Attribute "have-importance"** - Describes the amount of information about a character.
 This attribute is artificially generated for use in finding the best choice during the Loldle game and does not exist in the game itself.

 #### Relationship Descriptions
-- Relation "have-gender"
-Links a character to their gender.
+- **Relation "have-gender"** - Links a character to their gender.

-- Relation "play-in"
-Links a character to the positions they are played in.
+- **Relation "play-in"** - Links a character to the positions they are played in.

-- Relation "use-resource"
-Links a character to the resource they use.
+- **Relation "use-resource"** - Links a character to the resource they use.

-- Relation "have-range-type"
-Links a character to their attack types.
+- **Relation "have-range-type"** - Links a character to their attack types.

-- Relation "have-species"
-Links a character to their species.
+- **Relation "have-species"** - Links a character to their species.

-- Relation "belong-to"
-Links a character to the regions they are associated with.
+- **Relation "belong-to"** - Links a character to the regions they are associated with.

 #### CNL Diagram
 Below is a CNL diagram of the ontological knowledge base.
 White rectangles represent classes, green rectangles represent class instances or individuals, and black connections signify class containment.
 Green connections represent user-defined relationships.